 Fruits like satsumas and lemons look great.
 Pumpkins are amazing!
 I also like to walk around the yard and pick up things like big acorns, pecans, walnuts, and pine cones.
 Then I go around the house and round up other things like lanterns or deer antlers.
 It’s south Louisiana–our husbands have things we can borrow.
 Just use your imagination.
 Finally, I see if there’s anything else I want to add, like fake birds or pumpkins that I can get from a store.

 You don’t have to be hosting the meal at your house to decorate your table and enjoy it.
 It takes only about 30 minutes to collect all of this stuff, and it’s therapeutic.
 This process will cultivate gratitude in you as well as those seated amongst the beauty.
 This is your reward too.
 Just this 30 minute nature walk around your yard collecting things to go on the table can dramatically change your day.
 Try it!!
 Then share with someone else!
-You are changing the world, plant lady!
+You are changing the world!
 Believe me!!

 Today I will be live at noon on the Wild Child Farms Facebook page decorating my Thanksgiving table.
 I have foraged my yard for all the good stuff, and I am going to show you how to use what you have to create a gorgeous table to share with those you love.
 Join me and get all the tips!!